+It’s located 15 minutes northeast of downtown Grand Rapids.
 With runs and lifts geared toward beginners to advanced, this resort park offers the best possible environment for skiers and snowboarders who are just starting out and those looking for a challenge.
-The destination is 15 minutes northeast of downtown Grand Rapids and features chair lifts, rope tows and magic carpets.
-COVID precautions: Lodge currently closed, but restrooms are open.
-Masks required, increased cleaning, online only tickets and tubing is by reservation only.
-Snack bar and food truck available for food.
+It features chair lifts, rope tows and magic carpets.

 - Address: 12500 Crystal Mountain Drive, Thompsonville

 One of the region’s top-tier resorts includes 58 trails and eight lifts, terrain park, fat tire and cross country trails and ice skating.
-After a day of fun, treat yourself to some time at their spa or pool, which are open with limited capacity during the pandemic.
-COVID precautions: Masks and social distancing required.
-The daycare facility is not open.
-Advance purchase of tickets online encouraged.
+There’s beginner, intermediate and advanced trails.
+After a day of fun, treat yourself to some time at their spa or pool.

 - Address: 7601 Old Lake Road, Grayling